Arkairo-CUSAT/Waypoints-Generate/README.md

 ## Safety Features

+### Trapezoid Optimization (NEW in v6)
+Intelligent polygon analysis for optimal flight patterns:
+- **Geometry Analysis**: Automatically measures all polygon sides and determines longest edge
+- **Direction Selection**: Chooses flight direction parallel to longest side for efficiency
+- **Home-Aware Ending**: Analyzes which polygon side is closest to home position
+- **Pattern Reversal**: Reverses flight pattern if needed to end closer to home
+- **Efficiency Gains**: Reduces overall flight time and battery consumption

 ### Home Position Optimization
-Version 5 introduces intelligent waypoint sequencing based on a specified home position:
+Version 5+ intelligent waypoint sequencing based on a specified home position:
 - **Custom Home Coordinates**: Set with `--home-lat` and `--home-lon` parameters
 - **Automatic Optimization**: Finds the closest waypoint to home and optimizes mission start
 - **Pattern Reversal**: May reverse entire flight pattern to minimize travel distance